ZOROYANG/CSLAB/Term/introduction.md

 INTRODUCTION for the Folder
 ==============
-This is the workspace for Ucore~
+This is the workspace for Term
+Thanks wxd